Diagnosis of Gastroesophageal Reflux Disease (GERD)

 Endoscopy and Biopsy

 Endoscopy is a procedure that allows the doctor to closely examine the lining of the esophagus.
 A thin, lighted tube with a tiny camera is passed down the throat to the esophagus and stomach.
 The doctor will be able to see irritation or changes to the esophagus.

 A biopsy may be done to look for any changes to cells.
-A small sample of tissue from the esophagus is removed to be examined under a microscope.
+A small sample of tissue from the esophagus is removed and sent to a lab for examination by a pathologist.
 The biopsy can look for inflammation, cancer, or other problems.

 |Copyright © Nucleus Medical Media, Inc.|

 Upper GI is a series of x-rays of the upper digestive system.
 A barium solution is used to help make clearer images of the esophagus.
 These images may show a hiatal hernia , ulcers, or an esophageal stricture .